apache/zeppelin/README.md

 ```

 _Note:_
-Ensure node is installed by running `node --version`
+ - Ensure node is installed by running `node --version`
-Ensure maven is running version 3.1.x or higher with `mvn -version`
+ - Ensure maven is running version 3.1.x or higher with `mvn -version`

 ### Build
-If you want to build Zeppelin from the source, please first clone this repository.
-And then:
+If you want to build Zeppelin from the source, please first clone this repository, then:

 ```
 mvn clean package -DskipTests